Skip to Main Content

 No More Cap On Non-Economic Damages in a Medical Malpractice Claim in Georgia

 There used to be a statutory cap on non-economic damages in medical malpractice claims in Georgia.
+Similar to other personal injury cases, medical malpractice claims in Georgia are not subject to caps on non-economic damages.
 In 2005, lawmakers passed a bill that limited how much a medical malpractice victim could recover for their non-economic damages—such as pain and suffering, long-term disability, and loss of quality of life.
 However, that statute is no longer valid.
 The Supreme Court of Georgia found the state’s cap on non-economic damages in medical malpractice claims unconstitutional.

 In the 2010 case of Atlanta Oculoplastic Surgery v.
 Nestlehutt, our state’s highest court invalidated the statutory cap on non-economic damages.
 The plaintiff (Betty Nestlehutt) was a patient who suffered injuries due to negligently performed cosmetic surgery by the defendant (Atlanta Oculoplastic Surgery).
 The court found liability on the part of the defendant and the jury awarded the plaintiff $900,000 in non-economic damages.
 However, that amount was more than the then-existing statutory cap on non-economic damages for medical malpractice cases.